Lowe Homers Twice, Rays Hold Off Dodgers 6-4 to Even Series

 Roberts also said Julio Urías, who is 4-0 in four appearances this postseason after getting the last nine outs in the NLCS clincher, will start Game 4.
 Kershaw would then be ready on regular rest for Game 5.

-Four of the first five LA pitchers allowed runs, with Dylan Floro keeping a clean slate after benefiting from a nice defensive play and a replay review that ended the second.
-The Dodgers were the first team to use four pitchers within the first four innings of a World Series game since the Oakland Athletics against Cincinnati in Game 3 of the 1990 World Series.
+Los Angeles used seven pitchers, and four of the first five allowed runs.
+The Dodgers were the first team to use four pitchers within the first four innings of a World Series game since Oakland against Cincinnati in 1990.

-Gonsolin allowed Lowe’s first homer and was done after 1 1/3 innings.
-That was the shortest start in a World Series game since San Francisco’s Jake Peavy was done after giving up five runs in 1 1-/ innings in a 10-0 loss at Kansas City in Game 6 of the 2014 World Series.
+Gonsolin gave up Lowe’s first homer and was done after 1 1/3 innings.
+That was the shortest start in a World Series game since San Francisco’s Jake Peavy gave up five runs in 1 1/3 innings of a 10-0 loss at Kansas City in Game 6 of the 2014 World Series.

-Snell threw only 10 pitches in a 1-2-3 first that included strikeouts of Betts and Turner.
-After 11 of his first 15 pitches in the second inning were balls, among two walks and a strikeout, the 2018 Al Cy Young Award winner retired the next 10 batters until the walk to Hernández in the fifth.
+Snell attacked with breaking pitches in the strike zone, not his usual pattern, against a Dodgers team that doesn't often chase.
+But less than a week after an aggressive hook by Cash to take Snell out of Game 6 of the ALCS after four innings, the left-hander still hasn’t completed six innings since July 2019.

-The left-hander was attacking with breaking pitches in the strike zone, not his usual pattern, since the Dodgers don’t often chase.
-But Los Angeles didn’t get many bats on the ball against him.
-But less than a week after an aggressive hook by Cash to take Snell out of Game 6 of the ALCS after four innings, he still hasn’t completed six innings in a game since July 2019.
+“I’m not going to get mad at Cash.
+He’s got to manage, I’ve got to play.
+I’ve got to make it harder for him to come out and pull me,” Snell said.
+“I made it easy with the walk and the homer and then the walk.
+You can’t blame him.
+He’s trying to win a World Series game.”

 UP NEXT